Optimal Transport for $e/\pi^0$ Particle Classification in LArTPC Neutrino Experiments: Liquid Argon Time Projection Chamber Neutrino Detectors

 \subsection{Introduction to LArTPC detectors}

 Charged particles produced in neutrino interactions propagate through the LArTPC, ionizing and exciting the argon atoms that make up the active mass of the detector.
 An external electric field causes ionization electrons to drift uniformly from the bulk of the detector to the positive potential wall (anode) of the TPC.
-Here an array of wires measure the induced current caused by the propagating electron clouds.
-Charge reaches different wires at different times, depending on the exact location where the energy was deposited.
-Multiple overlapping wire-planes allow for the formation of different 2D views of the charge deposition, which are in turn used to reconstruct a 3D image of the interaction~\cite{bib:uBpandora,bib:uBWC1}.
+Wires~\cite{bib:uBdetector,bib:ICARUSdetector,bib:protoDUNEdetector}, strips~\cite{bib:dune-vd}, or pixel-based~\cite{bib:2x2operations,bib:dune-module0} charge readout sensors measure the induced current caused by the propagating electron clouds.
+Charge reaches these sensors at different times, depending on the exact location where the energy was deposited.
+In the case of wire- or strip-based detectors, multiple overlapping planes allow for the formation of different 2D views of the charge deposition, which are in turn used to reconstruct a 3D image of the interaction~\cite{bib:uBpandora,bib:uBWC1}.
+Pixel-based detectors inherently provide 3D reconstructed charge deposits.
 In the GeV energy-scale range, different particle species give rise to different characteristic topologies.
 Particles such as protons, charged pions, or muons lose energy primarily through ionization, producing linear ``track-like'' signatures in the detector.
 Electrons and photons, on the other hand, lose energy via ionization and radiation in roughly equal amounts, leading to the formation of electromagnetic (EM) showers which appear as ``fuzzy'' branches and $e^+e^-$ pair cascades.
 Below one GeV, these EM showers are often highly segmented due to the stochastic nature of radiative energy loss.
 A more in-depth description of EM signatures in LArTPCs can be found in Refs.~\cite{bib:uBMichel,bib:uBpi0}.
 Figure~\ref{fig:evd} shows an example neutrino interaction image collected by the MicroBooNE LArTPC, where different final-state particles can be seen producing topologically distinct signatures.